Who will benefit from the Conflict Resolution Certificate program?

 What are the technology requirements?

 You will need a powerful computer and fast, reliable Internet access, as well as a webcam and a good set of headphones or speakers.
-The platform for online coursework in our programs is Blackboard Learn.
-You will participate in a Blackboard tutorial during program orientation.
-Specific Technical Requirements
+The platform for online coursework in our programs is Canvas.
+You will participate in a Canvas tutorial during program orientation.

 Is there financial aid available?Forthcoming